BeBeRobot/Bewertungstool/README.md

 ---

-***Warning: These instructions are not complete yet.
-This warning will be removed once the tool can be installed following these instructions.***

 You need to have Docker installed on your system to run this project.
 - [Install Docker](https://docs.docker.com/engine/install/) here.
 - If you have not used Docker in the past, please read this [introduction on Docker](https://docs.docker.com/get-started/) here.